 This project saw the light when two musical generations met through the passions that they shared, the passion to coalesce two musical worlds that we are no longer used to witness united: a lyric voice and an accordion!

 Destined to frequent places that are not accustomed to experience a 'classical' or 'lyric' voice, this peculiar 'Schubertiade' imagines itself familiar, inspiring exchange, intimacy and discovery.

-These places span a wide spectrum covering anything from opera houses, national theaters, public theaters, regional theaters, any location in need of an initiation to Lyric Art, and the most diverse of locales such as churches, apartments, private homes, museums, restaurants, cafés, nursing homes, public spaces, hospitals, prisons...
+These places span a wide spectrum covering anything from opera houses, national theaters, public theaters, regional theaters, any location in need of an initiation to Lyric Art, and the most diverse of premises such as churches, apartments, private homes, museums, restaurants, cafes, nursing homes, public spaces, hospitals, prisons...

 With its ties to theater and opera programming, this project can provide support to public development policies.

 The following is a non-exhaustive listing of the diversity of the project ranging from classical opera and operetta, to musical

 comedy and song music.
 The program can be supported by texts and can last anywhere between 45' and 1h15', subject to location and ask.

 .Berlioz: La Damnation de Faust: Aria by Mephisto “Here are roses”